davidB/scalacs/README.md

 * deploy scalacs into central repository
 * integrate sbt, ConditionalCompilation (to avoid recompile all) (need to have sbt into Central repository with correct pom.xml)
-* integrate xsbt launcher as bootstrap (need to have xsbti launcher-interface into Central repository with correct pom.xml)
+* integrate xsbt launcher as bootstrap (need to have xsbti launcher-interface into Central repository with correct pom.xml) [DONE]
 * provide support/version for several scala's version
-* integrate scalacs with maven-scala-plugin
+* integrate scalacs with maven-scala-plugin [WIP]
 * integrate scalacs with YaScalaDT
 * streaming ouput, instead of waiting the end of computation